leonoraidos/spicymango/backend/README.md

 - <strong> Get All Data [/data/all] </strong>
 <lb>
-This endpoint returns all the data available in the API.
+This endpoint returns all user data, album data, and photo data stored in the database.

 ##### Request Method: GET
   ###### Response